howerj/httpc/readme.md

 information on what platform you are compiling your code on (OS, 32/64-bit, ...), tracing information (for example, valgrind output), a minimal test case, thoughts, comments and general rants.

-# TO DO

-The following a list of outstanding features and ideas for the project, they may or may not be implemented.

-* [ ] Change the C API so callbacks are passed in and the OS routines are not part of the library?
-* [ ] Improve this 'readme.md' file so it looks better as a manual page.
-* [ ] Make the library non-blocking, that is it should be able to resume if a open, close, read or write on a socket would block.
-* [ ] Be more liberal in what we accept to allow a slightly misbehaving server to still serve us files.
-This can be done by:
-   - Allowing Unix line termination to be used instead of the proper line termination, but still accepting both.
-* [ ] Perform optimizations on code
-  - [ ] Reduce number of logging format strings
-  - [ ] Allocate small buffers on the stack, then move to heap if needed amount becomes too big, and reduce the number of allocations in general.
-* [ ] Add more assertions
-  - Pre and post conditions
-  - Assert buffer indices within bounds
-* [ ] Implement a subset of the [cURL][] command line options such as '-X', and more.
-Using a structure like this:

-	struct options {
-		int argc;
-		char **argv; // extra fields in HTTP request headers char *command // GET/PUT/DELETE/...
-	};

 [linux]: https://www.linux.org/
 [windows]: https://www.microsoft.com/en-gb/windows